The College of New Jersey Logo

 COM 345: New Media and Health Communication

-Specialization Electives (4, include at least 2 COM courses):
+Specialization Electives (4, include at least 2 COM courses)

 Communication Studies Computer Science Design & Creative Technology Journalism & Professional Writing Marketing Information Systems Technology

-COM 201: Social Media: History, Theory, Practice CSC 102: Introduction to Computational Thinking IMM 120: Introduction to Interactive Computing (Crosslisted as CSC 101) JPW 250: Writing for Interactive Media MKT 370: Digital Marketing Strategy/Analytics IST 320: Database Management for Business
+COM 117: Intro. to Film Studies (if not taken as core course) CSC 102: Introduction to Computational Thinking IMM 120: Introduction to Interactive Computing (Crosslisted as CSC 101) JPW 250: Writing for Interactive Media **As of Spring 2024, Writing for User Experience.
+MKT 370: Digital Marketing Strategy/Analytics IST 320: Database Management for Business

 COM 310: Theories of Persuasion